Get your International Driving Permit for San Marino in 8 minutes

 Where To Go?

 If you get hungry, the city offers many restaurants that have beautiful views and great food.
 It’s important that you book your table in advance so you can enjoy both the food and the view without inconvenience.
 Speaking of inconvenience, to avoid it, you should obtain an International Driving Permit.
-San Marino updated their driving rule in March of 2019 that all foreign drivers should have the 1968 IDP to drive in the country.
+San Marino updated their driving rule in March of 2019 that all foreign drivers should have the 1968 International Driving Permit to drive in the country.
 You also have to bring a driving licence valid in San Marino.

 When is the best time to go?